-Home Price Growth Slows Down in April
+Home Price Growth Continued to Slow in August

 The S&P CoreLogic Case-Shiller U.S. National Home Price Index (HPI) increased at a seasonally adjusted annual rate of 3.18% for April.
 This was following a revised rate of 3.69% in March.